 - 1. Explain the various quarterly compliances required to be complied with, by a listed entity which has listed it equity shares on a recognised stock exchanges under the SEBI Listing Regulations 2015. - 2.
 What is the duty of Compliance officer under Regulation 6 of the SEBI Listing Regulations 2015? - 3.
-Explain the various half yearly compliances required to be complied with, by a listed entity whose shares are listed on the Small and Medium Enterprise (SME) Stock Exchange under the SEBI Listing Regulations 2015.

-- 4. Enumerate the provisions relating to various intimation required to be made by an entity which has listed it NCDs on a recognised stock Exchange under the SEBI Listing Regulations 2015. - 5.
+Explain the various half yearly compliances required to be complied with, by a listed entity whose shares are listed on the Small and Medium Enterprise (SME) Stock Exchange under the SEBI Listing Regulations 2015. - 4.
+Enumerate the provisions relating to various intimation required to be made by an entity which has listed it NCDs on a recognised stock Exchange under the SEBI Listing Regulations 2015. - 5.
 Briefly describe the various recognitions accorded to a Company Secretary under the SEBI Listing Regulations 2015. - 6.
+List out the event based compliance calendar under Regulation 29 as per SEBI Listing Regulations, 2015. - 7.
+Explain the Regulation 39 of Issuance of Certificates or Receipts for securities and dealing with unclaimed securities under SEBI Listing Regulations, 2015. - 8.
+Explain the grievance redressal mechanism under Regulation 13 of SEBI (LODR) Regulations, 2015 for listed entities.

-Briefly describe the provision with respect to the following in SEBI Listing Regulation 2015: - Notice of board meeting as per regulation 29 - · Record date notice - · Time lines for submission of financial results and limited review report/ audit report - · Process for reclassification of promoters to the status of public - · Submission of shareholding pattern - Disclosure of information on website.
+- 9. Explain 'Designated Securities' as per the SEBI Listing Regulation 2015. - 10.
+State the principles Governing Disclosures under the Listing Obligations and Disclosure Requirements, 2015. - 11.
+Briefly describe the provision with respect to the following in SEBI Listing Regulation 2015: - Notice of board meeting as per regulation 29 - Record date notice - Time lines for submission of financial results and limited review report/ audit report - Process for reclassification of promoters to the status of public - Submission of shareholding pattern - Disclosure of information on website.